gong-tl/gong-tl.github.io/index.md

 ##  About Me
 ---
-I am an Associate Professor (Tenure track) at the School of Computer Science and Technology at Xi'an Jiaotong University.
+I am an Associate Professor (Tenure) at the School of Computer Science and Technology at Xi'an Jiaotong University.
 My students and I are part of the [Shaanxi Key Lab of BDKE](https://bdkelab.xjtu.edu.cn).
 Our research is funded by the National Key Research Development Program of China and the National Natural Science Foundation.

 I have previously held positions as a postdoctoral researcher at the University of Ottawa and as a visiting scholar at the University of Michigan, Ann Arbor.
 I obtained my Ph.D in Applied Mathematics from Xi'an Jiaotong University, where I was fortunate to be advised by Prof. Zongben Xu, an esteemed  Academician of the Chinese Academy of Sciences.